SpinnerX/TrialProjects/Intel_Sys.trial_project/README.md

 ## Overview
-For the SJSU Robotics Intelligent Systems trial project, I implemented the pathfinder Dijkstra's algorithm to help solve a maze.
-Which allows users to drag the mouse to see the different kinds of ways the maze could be solved.
+For the SJSU Robotics Intelligent Systems trial project, I implemented the Dijkstra's algorithm to help solve a maze.
+Which allows users to drag the mouse to see the different kinds of ways the maze could be solved through the mouse.
+Allowing users to modify the ending coordinates in the maze to show different results in the way the maze can be solved by Dijkstras algorithm

 ## Design